• Skip to primary navigation

 Aerial photo of Santa Elena downtown in the Monteverde canton

-Average day time temperatures in dry season are around mid 70s° F (24° C) and average night time temperatures are 60° F (15° C).
+Average day time temperatures in dry season are around mid to high 70s° F (24-25° C) and average night time temperatures are 60° F (15° C).

 Monteverde travel tips - rainbows

-We visited for a week in March and had several spring showers, mostly in the late afternoon.
+Monteverde in March: We visited for a week and had several spring showers almost every day, mostly in the late afternoon.
 It sprinkled a bit in the mornings as well and it got very windy and more drizzly at night.

-When we visited in September, it poured every night.
+Monteverde in September: We were there for a week and it poured every night.
 It was sunny in the very early mornings and started raining around 11 AM.
+It’d be on and off rains for the rest of the day.

 Things to Do in Monteverde, Costa Rica